engenious-inc/sift-ios/README.md

 ### How to use:

 ### With Orchestrator:
-- `sift orchestartor --token 'your token' --test-plan 'name of testplan'`
+- `sift orchestrator --token 'your token' --test-plan 'name of testplan'`

 ### Standalone:
 - `sift run --config config.json` run tests